-This study focused on showing the measurable energy savings purely brought by the energy code (or other required documents, such as state law) to the greatest extent possible.
+The first phase of this study focused on showing the measurable energy savings purely brought by the energy code (or other required documents, such as state law), using specific prototype assumptions for unregulated loads and building characteristics that align with previous analyses and RTF guidelines.
 One such example was heating fuel sources-this study assumed the code does not affect which fuel source is chosen by builders or design teams, therefore primary heating fuel source was kept constant between the two analysis years.
 Beginning with the 2018 code, however, the code has begun to account for site carbon emissions as opposed to solely site energy use.
 While this should be accounted for in future studies, any adjustment to commonly selected heating fuel source must be informed by building surveys to document any measurable change in building trends.